kbbgl/e2ewd/README.md

 ### Tests

-* Verifies web application DB is queriable.
+* ElastiCube Server is queriable.
-* Verifies ECS is queriable.
+* ElastiCube Server internal connectivity.
-* Verifies web application API is connected.
+* REST API is queriable.

 ### Result
 Once the application finishes execution, it will create a file in: